loristissino/RoboThree/README.md

 and managed by a Three.js web application, with an underlying Physi.js physics simulation engine.

+Outside, there are some robots' managers, and each of them manages one or more robots.

-At each frame, the world makes an HTTP post request to the simulated robot, which is implemented as a Node.js command line application.
+At each frame, the world makes an HTTP post request to each of the managers, the simulated robot, which is implemented as a Node.js command line application.

 In this request, the world sends a JSON-formatted array of data (for instance, the values of the sensors) and the robot sends a JSON-formatted array of other data (basically, the values of the actuators).

+## Installation

+Not yet, sorry.

 ## Credits